 - Focus on your spouse's good habits, not just the irritating ones.
 Look for the good in your mate.
 Remember Paul's exhortation in Philippians 4:8: "Whatever is honorable, pure, just, lovely … think on these things."

 - Pray for your spouse.
 God is ultimately the one who makes change possible.
 So pray for your mate's efforts.
 And since some behaviors may never change, ask God to give you grace to accept the differences between you.

 - Seek to change the habit, not the person.
 If you're trying to alter your spouse's personality or temperament, you'll be fighting a losing battle that will end in frustration for both of you.

-If you'd like further help, our staff would be happy to provide you with referrals to qualified counselors in your area who specialize in these types of marriage and family issues.
+If you'd like further help, call our Counseling department.
+Our staff would be happy to provide you with referrals to qualified counselors in your area who specialize in these types of marriage and family issues.
 They'd also consider it a privilege to discuss your situation with you over the phone.
-You can contact our Counseling Department at this number.